vedantk-b/yolov1/README.md

-# yolov1
+#YoloV1

-yolov1 implementation from scratch in PyTorch
+In this project, I've implemented YOLOv1 from scratch using PyTorch.